The Importance of Category Labels

 Parity with Defining Characteristics of the Category

 A late mover needs to conform to the label and demonstrate parity with respect to the defining characteristics of the category.
-The assumption is that the category, when defined by a dominate label, is unlikely to change in any brand idiosyncratic way.
+The assumption is that the category, when defined by a dominant label, is unlikely to change in any brand idiosyncratic way.
 In overlaying my ideas onto the research stated in the article, I would make the following observations.

 - While category dynamics are important, there is actually more action in subcategories because they occur more frequently.
-So instead of accepting a fixed category and striving to become relevant, a late comer should try to innovate and add a new “must have” to the category thereby creating a subcategory for which the brand can dominate.
+So instead of accepting a fixed category and striving to become relevant, a latecomer should try to innovate and add a new “must-have” to the category thereby creating a subcategory for which the brand can dominate.

 - The concept of reliance helps the dynamics with respect to subcategory (and category) competition.
 A goal of category or subcategory creation is to make all other options irrelevant.
 Competitive brands lose not just because they are not preferred, but rather because they are not considered.
-One objective of the dominant brand is to manage the subcategory definition over time, changing or adding “must haves” so that it’s harder for competitors to stay relevant.
+One objective of the dominant brand is to manage the subcategory definition over time, changing or adding “must-haves” so that it’s harder for competitors to stay relevant.
 They are always on the defense fighting a relevance challenge.

 - There are times when the label of a subcategory (or category) is the brand itself.
 Xerox represents copy machines, and Google represents search engines.
 People “Xerox reports” and “Google it.”
-Tesla competes in the “electric vehicle” category but because of its set of “must haves” it really defines a subcategory of which it is the only member.
-It thus achieves the ultimate goal of subcategory based competition—forming a subcategory in which all competitors are irrelevant.
+Tesla competes in the “electric vehicle” category but because of its set of “must-haves” it really defines a subcategory of which it is the only member.
+It thus achieves the ultimate goal of subcategory-based competition—forming a subcategory in which all competitors are irrelevant.